jchristey/DH110-22f/LowFidelityProto/README.md

 #### Brief Description

 The role of the low fidelity prototype is to sketch out an idea of different app/website functionality before concerning yourself with too much of the visual aspect of the design.
-By troubleshooting this process with a user I was able to gain more perspective in terms of what is user-friendly functionality and what I needed to adjust.
+By troubleshooting this process with a user I was able to gain more perspective in terms of what aspects were user-friendly and what I needed to adjust.

 #### List of tasks